Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-08-29-microstructure-generation-using-dream-3d.md

 ![Filter 7 Screenshot]({{ site.url }}\grain-growth\img\blogpostimages\bp1\image8.jpg)

 Filters 8 and 9 errors will disappear once an output path is added.
 If you want to see data in Paraview please check the “Write Xdmf file” check box.

 In order to view in Paraview, load the data, check all the check box underneath Cell arrays, include that one and finally select “Surface” representation.
 Important if it does not load select first “Slice” and then “Surface”.

+DREAM 3D has varouis output filters.
+In this tutorial we only mention 2 out of the many possibles.
+The readers can tailor their outputs to their specific needs.